Logout endpoint: (v6.0)

-To handle logout, the pac4j implementation provides a logout endpoint which delegates the work to the
+To handle the logout, a logout endpoint is necessary to perform:

 - the local logout by removing the pac4j profiles from the session